Contact Frank by 📨 email

 What is the minimum age?

 6 is the minimum age at Senshi Karate.
-Children younger than that often struggle with coordination and concentration.
+We find that children younger than that often struggle with coordination, discipline and concentration.

 Am I too old?